Pulmonary Hypertension and Thromboembolic disease

 Computed tomography pulmonary angiography (CTPA) is the imaging modality of choice for the diagnosis of pulmonary embolism (PE).

-When interpreting a CTPA, several diagnostic considerations should be evaluated:
+When interpreting a CTPA, several outcomes should be evaluated:

-• No evidence of PE, but presence of alternative (cardiac or non-cardiac) pathology potentially explaining pulmonary hypertension
+- No evidence of PE, but presence of alternative pathology (cardiovascular or non-cardiovascular) suggesting the underlying etiology of pulmonary hypertension.

-• Chronic thromboembolic disease (CTED) without radiologic or clinical signs of pulmonary hypertension
+- Chronic thromboembolic disease (CTED) without radiologic signs of pulmonary hypertension.

-• CTED with features of established pulmonary hypertension
+- CTED with radiologic signs of pulmonary hypertension (suggestive of CTEPH).

 Diagnosis of CTEPH

-For the definitive diagnosis of Chronic Thromboembolic Pulmonary Hypertension (CTEPH), the following criteria are required:
+For the definitive diagnosis of CTEPH, the following criteria are required:

 Looking at remodelling of the right ventricle can help to differentiate between acute and chronic emboli.